 They’re not just cookbooks.
 They’re scrapbooks of sorts.
 Telltale translucent stains from melted butter both grease and grace my mom’s decades-old binder of go-to recipes.
 I continue her legacy with a blemish here (a smear of cilantro that escaped from a Peppercorn-Coriander Root Flavor Paste) and a batter-splattered page there (the incomparable Laurie Colwin channeling Katherine Hepburn’s brownies in a decades-old issue of Gourmet).
-Though the almost-reformed perfectionist in me sometimes cringes, I don’t mind the splotches that shout out those memories, taking me back to moments I’d never otherwise recall–and that I’d never otherwise created–had the recipes originally been found onscreen.
+Though the almost-reformed perfectionist in me sometimes cringes, I don’t mind the splotches that shout out those memories, taking me back to memories of meals I’d never otherwise recall had those pages been seen onscreen.
 I don’t mind them at all.
+Originally published March 15, 2010.

 ¹Okay, a single watery fingerprint would be fine.
 But I could tell which recipe she tested by looking at the side of the book.
 The page was so wavy, it looked like an EKG readout.—David

 Mein kinder: Do you bring your computer or cookbook into the kitchen?
 And why?